tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

       code `TDO2` than regular invoices.
 Upon import of the invoice, it creates a regular vendor bill.

-      Odoo exports moves as `TD02` if the following conditions are met:
+      CoquiAPPs exports moves as `TD02` if the following conditions are met:

      - Is an invoice;
      - All invoice lines are related to **sales order lines** that have the flag `is_downpayment`